Estimated reading time: 6 minutes

 Harry Hopkins, WPA Administrator

 The stock market crash of 1929 precipitated a broader economic collapse that persisted throughout the 1930s.
 At its peak, the Great Depression saw the overall unemployment rate rise to roughly 25 percent.
 Unemployment rates were even higher in some parts of the country.
 The administration of President Franklin Roosevelt responded with a series of measures known as the New Deal.
 This included legislation like the Social Security Act and the Tennessee Valley Authority Act.
 Other programs included agricultural price supports, the National Industrial Recovery Act which gave workers the right to unionize and the Glass-Steagall Act which reformed the banking industry.
 The initial effects of the New Deal were positive but persistently high rates of unemployment prompted additional New Deal programs.
 The Works Progress Administration (WPA) created in 1935 was one of these programs.
 This post includes examples of WPA sites in Oklahoma, Missouri, and Illinois.

-What did the WPA do?
+What Did the WPA Do?

 WPA provided jobs to people to build schools, bridges, post offices, parks, highways, and other infrastructure.
 WPA funding was often combined with funding from other programs like the Civilian Conservation Corps (CCC) and the Public Works Administration (PWA).
 Many WPA project were small, such as street and sidewalk improvements.
 Other projects like the Griffith Park Observatory in Los Angeles, Midway International Airport in Chicago, and what is now Reagan National Airport in Arlington, Virginia were much larger.